janeyx99/torch-release-notes/2.7.0/final.md

 torch.onnx.export(model, args, kwargs=kwargs, dynamo=True)
 ```

-### `LRScheduler.print_lr()` along with the `verbose` kwarg to the LRScheduler constructor has been deprecated since release 2.2. (#147301)
+### Finish deprecation of `LRScheduler.print_lr()` along with the `verbose` kwarg to the LRScheduler constructor. (#147301)

+Both APIs have been deprecated since 2.2.
 Please use `LRScheduler.get_last_lr()` to access the learning rate instead.`print_lr` and `verbose` were confusing, not properly documented and were little used, as described in #99270, so we deprecated them in 2.2.
 Now, we complete the deprecation by removing them completely.
 To access and print the learning rate of a LRScheduler:

 Version 2.6.0
 ```